yevheniiairapetian/to-do-app/README.md

 #### Filtering

 - The app has a live search that filters the lists \ to-dos by the list name \ to-do text

+#### Changing list layouts

+- Users can collapse \ expand lists (on desktop devices > 768px screen width).
+Expanding makes lists wider and taking each a separate row) \ collapsing makes lists narrower and taking each 1/3 of the row width.
+- On smaller screens the lists are by default expanded.

 #### UI / UX